drupol/master-thesis/src/thesis/1-introduction.typ

 question is not just academic but is deeply rooted in practical necessities and ethical considerations in the field of #gls("CS"), but not only.

-The principle of reproducibility is essential across various disciplines, ranging from the empirical rigor of scientific experiments to painting or even culinary art.
-This concept, at its core, is about the ability to consistently replicate results under similar conditions.
+The principle of reproducibility is essential across disciplines, from scientific experiments to painting and culinary art.
+At its core, it ensures the ability to replicate results under similar conditions consistently.

 In cooking, recipes passed down through generations serve as blueprints for recreating cherished family dishes.
 Despite meticulously following these